buscandoaverroes/arl-votes-2020/README.md

 data is transformed such as the highest value in each indicator becomes 1 and the lowest value becomes zero.
 The code will reproduce this table for you as object **sp.norm**.
-- Jefferson Precinct: The Arlington Country GIS indicates that lists the Jefferson Precinct, while considered a single precinct (No. 27), as split among two different Virginia House districts (Districts 47 and 49).
+- Jefferson Precinct: The Arlington Country GIS data indicate that the Jefferson Precinct, while considered a single precinct (No. 27), is split among two different Virginia House districts (Districts 47 and 49).
 However, as the Arlington County Voting data does not disaggregate voting information by the two 'subsets' of the Jefferson district, for this application I have simply combined the two boundaries of the